-Wishing Happy Birthday Before The Actual Birthday Brings Bad Luck
+A Badly Timed Happy Birthday in Germany Brings Bad Luck

 In many cultures wishing someone happy birthday before the actual day can do no harm.
 It’s done preemptively, better early than never.
 Got a birthday coming up in a few days?
 Here, have a hearty old “Happy Birthday!”.
 Not so in Germany!
 Wishing someone happy birthday before the actual date, even just a few hours before midnight is said to bring bad luck.
 Far from being an old lady’s superstition this is still a widely held belief, and failing to respect this will confound or even irritate people.

 Hence, there’s a tradition of “reinfeiern” in Germany, literally “to celebrate into”, where the guests gather on the evening before the birthday and then “celebrate into” the next day, wishing their happy birthdays precisely — Germans being German — when the clock strikes midnight.

 Having said that, here’s how to say Happy Birthday in German: “Alles Gute zum Geburtstag!” or “Herzlichen Glückwunsch zum Geburtstag!”

 No Eye-Contact While Clinking Glasses = 7 Years Of Bad Lovemaking